 Paul Wilmshurst is an Emmy-winning, BAFTA-nominated director, specialising in high-end drama - with a background in documentary film-making

-Drawn to formal challenges, ambitious projects and difficult subjects, Paul started his career in documentary and has evolved into a director who is comfortable and equally at home working on period stories, in contemporary worlds and handling science fiction/fantasy - whether on high-end, large-scale, epic productions or on more intense, focused, intimate projects.
+Drawn to formal challenges, ambitious projects and difficult subjects, Paul started his career in documentary and has evolved into a director who is comfortable and equally at home working on period stories, in contemporary worlds and handling science fiction/fantasy - whether on high-end, large-scale, epic productions or on more intensely psychological, intimate projects.

 Paul was thrilled to be one of the directors on series eight of Doctor Who, shooting three episodes, including fan favourite episode “Mummy on the Orient Express” and the 2014 Christmas special starring Nick Frost as Santa Claus - which featured face-hugging dream crabs, multiple levels of reality, and nested layers of memory on a polar base - and which got 6.3m viewers when it was broadcast in primetime on Christmas Day.
 Paul also directed the final block of A.D. - The Bible Continues in Morocco for Lightworkers Media/NBC; worked on two series of Sky's Jamestown for Carnival Films in Budapest - kicking off the second season; and shot two episodes of the David S. Goyer-scripted historical fantasy Da Vinci’s Demons in Swansea for StarZ and BBC America in its first season.